melato/lxdops/README.md

 ```
 lxdops rebuild alp.yaml
 lxdops rebuild dev-test.yaml
-# test dev-test, to make sure all is well, and then rebuild more containers like it:
+# test dev-test, to make sure all is well, and then rebuild *dev*:
 lxdops rebuild dev.yaml
 ```

-Every container in these examples has its own /home directory as an attached disk device, independent from the container.
+Every container in these examples has its own /home filesystem as an attached disk device, independent from the container.
-If the filesystem/device directory does not exist, it will be created.
+If the /home filesystem exists, it will be reused, otherwise it will be created, or cloned and/or copied from another container.

 The examples are in demo/
 ```